-Red spots can appear on the penis due to irritation, infections, or skin conditions, such as eczema.
-In some cases, they may be a symptom of a sexually transmitted infection.
+Red spots can appear on the penis or under the foreskin due to irritation, infections, or skin conditions such as eczema.
+They may or may not be painful and itchy.
+Treatment can depend on the underlying cause.

 In this article, we look at some of the conditions that might be causing red spots on the penis.

 People with genital eczema may experience the following symptoms:

 - a red rash on the penis or genitals

 People should see a doctor to check whether they have genital eczema or another condition.